hsokmd4/oscon-wookie/README.md

 # Hi this is a git repo demo file

-Oops we just need an extra line before the first

 Here is the first line of text.
 The README file is used to see how git works, and how we commit updates.

-Boo!

-Lots
-of
-lines
-in
-my
-file
+Lore ipsum ... and so on

+Now we have added some more lines

-And this is the end
+and here is the end of the file.